(tran DOE la pril)

 US labeling: Initial: 1 mg once daily (2 mg daily in black patients).
 Adjust dosage at intervals of ≥1 week according to blood pressure response; usual dosage (ASH/ISH [Weber 2014]): 2 to 8 mg daily.
 There is little experience with doses >8 mg daily.
 Patients inadequately treated with once daily dosing at 4 mg may be treated with twice daily dosing.
 If blood pressure is not adequately controlled with trandolapril monotherapy, a diuretic may be added.

 Canadian labeling: Initial: 1 mg once daily.
-Adjust dosage at intervals of 2 to 4 weeks according to blood pressure response; usual maintenance dose: 1 mg to 2 mg once daily (maximum: 4 mg once daily).
+Adjust dosage at intervals of 2 to 4 weeks according to blood pressure response; usual maintenance dose: 1 mg to 2 mg once daily (maximum: 4 mg/day).

-Patients receiving a diuretic: Consider discontinuing diuretic therapy 2 to 3 days before initiating trandolapril if possible; if blood pressure is not controlled by trandolapril alone, diuretic therapy should be resumed; if unable to discontinue diuretic, initiate trandolapril 0.5 mg once daily and monitor closely until blood pressure is stable; titrate to response as tolerated and needed.
+Patients receiving a diuretic: Consider discontinuing diuretic therapy 2 to 3 days before initiating trandolapril if possible; if blood pressure is not controlled by trandolapril alone, diuretic therapy should be resumed; if unable to discontinue diuretic, initiate trandolapril 0.5 mg once daily and monitor closely until blood pressure is stable; titrate to response as tolerated.

 Canadian labeling: Initial (beginning ≥3 days after acute MI): 1 mg once daily; after 2 days may increase to 2 mg once daily as tolerated for 1 month and then increase to 4 mg once daily; patients unable to tolerate a dose increase may be maintained at the previously tolerated dose.